a-daszek/a-daszek/README.md

 Hello, I'm Ania, 23 years old IT student, cat lover and music enthusiast.

-I'm improving my knowledge and skills in building web applications - I plan to become a fullstack developer.
+I'm improving my knowledge and skills in building web applications - I plan to become a fullstack web developer.

 I started my programming journey with Python and in my free time I'm expanding my current skill set in this language.